Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics: Catalytic control of dynamic instability

 \section{Catalytic control of dynamic instability}

-In the simple proofreading scheme described above, active driving enables the system to better differentiate the right vs wrong substrate, despite the fact that the driven rate itself is not substrate-dependent.
-Instead, proofreading makes the system more sensitive to the pre-existing difference in release rates for the two substrates.
+In the simple proofreading scheme described above, active driving enables the system to better differentiate the right vs wrong substrate, despite the fact that the driven hydrolysis rate itself is taken to be independent of the substrate.
+Proofreading thus makes the system more sensitive to the pre-existing differences in release rates for the two substrates.
 We proceed to further explore this feature of exploratory dynamics with resetting: the ability to regulate system behavior by tuning passive transition rates.

 Specifically we focus on control by reusable catalysts present in much smaller quantities than the reactants themselves.
-At thermodynamic equilibrium, the presence of a catalyst can only alter the transition barriers but not change the steady-state distribution of a system.
+At thermodynamic equilibrium, the presence of a catalyst can only alter the transition barriers and thus shorten the relaxation to the steady state but not change the steady-state distribution itself.
 However, many biomolecular systems engage in catalytic control, where a catalyst modulates the probability distribution at steady state.
 Unlike allosteric control via ligand binding~\cite{phillips2020molecular}, catalytic control implies that the regulator molecule can be reused over and over again, while the substrates maintain some memory of their interaction with it.
-Consequently, the catalyst can be present at sub-stoichiometric concentrations compared to the substrate, enabling the cell to carry out its tasks with limited resources.
+Consequently, the catalyst can be present at sub-stoichiometric concentrations compared to the substrate.
 For example, some kinases are more than three orders of magnitude lower in concentration than their target substrates \cite{kinase_concentration}.
-The prevalence of catalytic control relieves spatial crowding constraints when multiple regulatory proteins are necessary to tune protein activity or assembly.
+The prevalence of catalytic control alleviates spatial crowding constraints when multiple regulatory proteins are necessary to tune protein activity or assembly.